 - Banana Bread supplies (1 slice/person)

 - Small paper plates (1/person)

 - Knife (1)

 - Cutting board (1)

+- Large plates (2)

 - Curiosity Cards LI Program Level 1 (12 sets)

-- Papi/Master Files/Curriculum/LI New/Curiosity Cards
+- o Papi/Master Files/Curriculum/LI New/Curiosity Cards

-- Begin baking banana bread so that it will be ready by 9AM. - Place a cutting board and knife next to banana bread station for IPM. - Place paper plates at each Community Building location for banana bread. - Have a set of curiosity cards at each Community Building location.
+- Begin baking banana bread so that it will be ready by 9AM. - Place a cutting board, two large plates, and a knife next to banana bread station for IPM. - Place paper plates at each Community Building location for banana bread. - Have a set of curiosity cards at each Community Building location.

-- Greet and orient all new Mentors - o Share curriculum - o Tour Science Lab space - \circ $\;$ Introduce them to their Team Lead - Greet families as they arrive and talk to any parents with concerns. - Cut up and deliver banana bread to each Community Building location.
+- Greet and orient all new Mentors

+- Share curriculum

+- Tour Science Lab space

+- o Introduce them to their Team Lead

+- Cut up and deliver banana bread to each Community Building location.